 By law, the deputy secretary will serve as the department's chief operating officer and have responsibility for these areas.
-However, if you have appointed your deputy secretary, you might meet with them to familiarize yourself with these issues and understand how they may impact department operations.
+If the deputy secretary is on board, you might hold a meeting to familiarize yourself with these issues and understand how they may impact department operations.

-- ⇒ Prepare to drive your department's budget and reform priorities.
-These will include the preparation of your department's budget request and the implementation of various OMB initiatives, such as department reforms and strategic reviews.
+- Prepare to drive your department's budget and reform priorities.
+This will include the preparation of your department's budget request and the implementation of various Office of Management and Budget initiatives, such as department reforms and strategic reviews.
 It will be critical in shaping what the department can and cannot do in future years.
-For example, the president's budget request to Congress is due no later than the first Monday in February of each year, however this is often delayed in the first year of an administration's first term.8 - ⇒ Meet with your department congressional liaison and legislative team to discuss the key players and committees, and the legislative landscape of Congress including: - Congressional committee members and their views on issues relevant to your department, particularly those members on the House and Senate authorizing and appropriations committees. - How congressional budget processes and constraints-like continuing resolutions, sequestration and the debt limit-affect department operations. - Your preferred approach for preparing for any congressional hearings, as you may be called upon to defend your department's budget on Capitol Hill soon after your confirmation. - The status of appropriations negotiations between the White House and Congress outlined in the president's budget requests for the current and prior fiscal years. - ⇒ Meet with the comptroller general and your department's inspector general for their perspective on the management, resource and operational challenges of the department and any other issues they identify as needing to be addressed.
-This is particularly important for department programs on the GAO's high-risk list.
+For example, the president's budget request to Congress is due no later than the first Monday in February of each year.
+However, the budget is often delayed in the first year of an administration's first term.8 - " Meet with your department congressional liaison and legislative team to discuss the key players and committees, and the legislative landscape of Congress including: - Congressional committee members and their views on issues relevant to your department, particularly those members on the House and Senate authorizing and appropriations committees. - How congressional budget processes and constraints-like continuing resolutions, sequestration and the debt limit-affect department operations. - Your preferred approach for preparing for any congressional hearings, as you may be called upon to defend your department's budget on Capitol Hill soon after your confirmation. - The status of appropriations negotiations between the White House and Congress outlined in the president's budget requests for the current and prior fiscal years. - " Meet with the comptroller general and your department's inspector general for their perspective on the management, resource and operational challenges of the department and any other issues they identify as needing to be addressed.
+This is particularly important for department programs on the GAO's High-Risk List.